Charlottesville historic monument controversy: Renaming of parks

-On 4 June 2017, attorneys representing the decedents of Confederate soldiers opposed the renaming of the parks.
+On 4 June 2017, attorneys representing the descendants of Confederate soldiers opposed the renaming of the parks.

 In June 2017, the city council voted to rename the parks.
 Jackson Park became "Justice Park," and Lee Park became "Emancipation Park."

 In July 2018, the city council voted again 4-1 to rename the parks.
 Emancipation Park became "Market Street Park," and Justice Park became "Court Square Park."
 City council members voting to change the names said that the idealistic names did not fit if the Confederate statues remained in the park.
 Also, they reported to have survey results in favor of the new names.
 The city council member in opposition said that renaming the parks would lead the community to avoid necessary conversation.